felixphilipk/felixphilipk/readme.md

 ## About Me 🙋‍♂️

-A passionate and experienced Software Engineer with a strong background in backend development, data engineering, and a wide array of technologies.
+A passionate and experienced Software Engineer with a strong background in full stack development and data engineering.
 I thrive on creating efficient, scalable solutions and love tackling challenging problems in the world of big data and machine learning.

 ### Languages & Frameworks
 - **Python** 🐍
 - **TypeScript** 📘
 - **React** ⚛️
-- **Next.js** 🌐
+- **Vue.js** 🌐
 - **Java** ☕
 - **Spring** 🍃
 - **Laravel** 🏗️
-- **Django** 🌐
-- **Flask** 🍶

 ### Databases
 - **MongoDB** 🍃